nextcloud-releases/all-in-one/readme.md

 - `ffmpeg`, `smbclient` and `nodejs` are included by default
 - Possibility included to [permanently add additional OS packages into the Nextcloud container](https://github.com/nextcloud/all-in-one#how-to-change-the-nextcloud-apps-that-are-installed-on-the-first-startup) without having to build your own Docker image
 - Possibility included to [permanently add additional PHP extensions into the Nextcloud container](https://github.com/nextcloud/all-in-one#how-to-add-php-extensions-permanently-to-the-nextcloud-container) without having to build your own Docker image
-- Possibility included to [pass the needed device for hardware transcoding](https://github.com/nextcloud/all-in-one#how-to-enable-hardware-transcoding-for-nextcloud) to the Nextcloud containe
+- Possibility included to [pass the needed device for hardware transcoding](https://github.com/nextcloud/all-in-one#how-to-enable-hardware-transcoding-for-nextcloud) to the Nextcloud container
 - Possibility included to [store all docker related files on a separate drive](https://github.com/nextcloud/all-in-one#how-to-store-the-filesinstallation-on-a-separate-drive)
 - [LDAP can be used as user backend for Nextcloud](https://github.com/nextcloud/all-in-one/tree/main#ldap)
 - Migration from any former Nextcloud installation to AIO is possible.
 See [this documentation](https://github.com/nextcloud/all-in-one/blob/main/migration.md)